Boise River Report Card

 The BRS program is a self-guided volunteer opportunity designed to build stronger advocates for the Boise River through stewardship, education, community engagement, and citizen science.
 Stewards are required to complete three activities that benefit the Boise River, two water quality assessments, and attend an IRU training session that provides an overview of the history of the Boise River, factors that impact the river’s overall health, and the skills needed to successfully complete the program.

-The River Stewardship program launched in 2023 with 11 stewards and tripled to 35 in 2025.
+The initial River Stewardship program launched in 2023 with 11 stewards and tripled to 35 in 2025.
 We continually update the program to add new opportunities and ensure it has the greatest impact on the health of the Boise River.
 For example, in 2024, we added an ambassador team to the program for returning stewards to help cultivate leaders in our community.
 Additionally, thanks to the generosity of our supporters and especially the Ford Dealers of Idaho, in 2025, we were able to purchase water quality testing kits and hanging scales to accurately measure the collective efforts of our stewards, leading to the creation of the Boise River Report Card.

 During the 2025 season, our BRS team donated 486 hours – leading 15 cleanups for our local community, collecting 937 pounds of trash, and conducting 103 water quality samples on the Boise River.
 In addition to their hands-on efforts – stewards engaged with our community, leading discussions about IRU’s conservation efforts and ways our community can be involved in the stewardship of their urban river.